-While LLCs offer some form of legal protection, dentists can still be held liable for malpractice or negligence, and setting up a legal entity can offer protection from the repercussions of other dentists’ or hygienists’ actions.
+While limited liability corporations (LLCs) offer some form of legal protection, dentists can still be held liable for malpractice or negligence, and setting up a legal entity can offer protection from the repercussions of other dentists’ or hygienists’ actions.
 With low setup and maintenance costs, LLCs work best for smaller, single-owner practices that distribute all or most of the business income.
 Having more than one owner will change how the entity is reported for tax purposes and how income and losses flow through to the owners, who are considered partners in the case of LLCs.

 Professional limited liability company

-S-corporations aid dental practices, typically medium to larger practices that are experiencing a high level of growth, in sheltering income from the Federal Insurance Contributions Act and Obamacare taxes on high wage earners.
-As an S-corporation, dentists can pay themselves wages that will be subject to self-employment tax but can be deducted from business income, the remainder of which will be shared among the owners on a pro rata basis and will not be subject to self-employment tax.
+S-corporations aid dental practices, typically medium to larger practices that are experiencing a high level of growth, in sheltering income from the Federal Insurance Contributions Act and Obamacare taxes on high-wage earners.
+As an S-corporation, dentists can pay themselves wages that will be subject to self-employment tax but can be deducted from business income, the remainder of which will be shared among the owners on a pro rata basis and not be subject to self-employment tax.

-Contact the experts at Professional Transition Strategies to get input into the different types of dental practice ownership structures, how it will affect your future prospectus, and which is right for you.
+Contact the experts at Professional Transition Strategies to get input into the different types of dental practice ownership structures, how it will affect your future prospectus and which is right for you.